US, Japan and India increase pressure on OPEC to stop rising oil | Economy

 The poster stands firm

-OPEC, which pumps nearly four out of every 10 barrels consumed in the world – five out of 10 if Russia’s production is added, the country that coordinates its results – meets this Thursday to boost its production.
-But everything indicates that it will do so in a very modest way: 400,000 barrels a day – agreed in August, while crude still trades around $ 65, almost $ 20 below current levels – far from current levels.
-Of importers.
+OPEC, which pumps nearly four out of every 10 barrels consumed in the world – five out of 10 – and Russia, the country that coordinates its results, added to the pressure on Thursday’s meeting.
+Moved an inch from the plan drawn in the summer.
+It will increase its pumping by 400,000 barrels a day – agreed in August, when crude was still trading at about $ 65, almost 20 less than the current level – but that number is far from importers’ claims.
+In a market where demand is greater than supply.

-According to Eurasia Consultancy estimates, the idle capacity of cartel countries is four to five million barrels a day more than their current pumps, but Saudi Arabia argues that demand is still declining due to the epidemic and that it is not the time to put it off.
+According to Eurasia Consultancy estimates, the idle capacity of cartel countries is four to five million barrels a day more than their current pumps, but Saudi Arabia is arguing that demand is still declining due to the epidemic and there is no time to put it off.
 More crude in the market.

 Demand is increasing